eclipse-kura/kura/docs/kura-wires/script-components/nashorn-script-filter.md

 * The script context is persisted across multiple executions, allowing to perform stateful computations like running a counter, performing time averages etc.
 * A slf4j Logger is available to the script for debug purposes.
 * The script context is restricted in order to allow only Wires related processing.
 Any attempt to load additional Java classes will fail.
+* The default configuration contains an example script describing the component usage, it can be executed connecting a Timer and a Logger component.